DelphinusLab/zkwasm-minirollup-browser/example/README.md

    }
    ```

-For detailed performance metrics, run the example and monitor the React DevTools Profiler.
+For performance metrics and debugging, use React DevTools Profiler to monitor component re-renders.